Skip to main content

 • Wrongful death: $1M–$5M+

 The driver's auto liability insurance is the primary source of recovery in pedestrian accident claims.
 If their policy limits are inadequate for the injuries sustained, the injured pedestrian's own underinsured motorist (UIM) coverage can provide additional compensation—even though they weren't occupying a vehicle at the time of the accident.
-Under Colorado's modified comparative negligence rule (C.R.S. § 13-21-111), a pedestrian can still recover damages as long as their fault does not exceed 50 percent.
-It's important to note that Colorado imposes a three-year statute of limitations for filing a personal injury claim (C.R.S. § 13-80-101), so timely action is essential.
-Non-economic damages, including pain and suffering, are capped at $1,500,000 as of 2025.
+Under Colorado's modified comparative negligence rule, a pedestrian can still recover damages as long as their fault is less than 50 percent.
+It's important to note that Colorado imposes a three-year statute of limitations for filing a motor vehicle accident claim, so timely action is essential.
 Understanding these coverage options and legal limits helps ensure pedestrians receive fair compensation for their injuries and losses.

 Frequently Asked Questions